Home & Community Based Early Intervention Services

 - Anyone who has a concern about a child’s development, age birth through two, can call Tennessee’s Early Intervention System, and make a referral.

 - Children qualify for services if they have a delay in one or more areas of development or a diagnosed condition.

-- This is a voluntary education program through the Department of Education.
+- This is a voluntary education program through the Department of Intellectual and Developmental Disabilities.

 Emory Valley Center is contracted to provide services to 500 children in the East Tennessee Region covering 16 counties: Anderson, Blount, Campbell, Claiborne, Cocke, Grainger, Hamblen, Jefferson, Knox, Loudon, Monroe, Morgan, Roane, Scott, Sevier, and Union.

 Emory Valley Center’s Early Interventionists:

 - Work with the family in their home to promote their child’s development